From Radiance Winter 2001.

 Today’s Gourmet,

-have to say that I’m averse to the idea.
-This isn’t just a question of, say, developing a new fruit tree.
-There’s an intrinsic danger in the fact that we don’t know any of the effects that it might have.
-I’m not sure why they’re doing it in the first place.
 My little personal experience was with a tomato that had a bit of shark gene in it.
 That tomato—we all tasted it at a meeting of food professionals—it was yucky.
 Not much flavor, not much juice.
 Oh, God, when I think of what we’ve learned to live with: shipping, packing, and preserving.
 In order to ship them, tomatoes are not as vulnerable on the vine as they used to be—and they’re not as juicy.
 It’s like a mummy.
 If people could eat some of the food I ate when I was growing up, they’d know.
 Today’s available meat, they take all the fat off, so there is no flavor.
 And the fruit!
 I went along the counter of Safeway the other day, and I picked up every stone fruit.
 Hard as rocks, no flavor.
 It was absolutely horrible.
 And people don’t know, they don’t even know that there’s better fruit than that.
 I make it sound like doomsday, but I really do feel that the humanness of our lives is slipping away.
 We have to come back to cooking at home.
 It’s about more than the food.
 It acts as a metaphor to bring you to the table, to learn to act civilized with others.
 If we don’t have daily interaction with people, we very quickly slip into not recognizing the needs of others.
 I don’t know how to alert the country about genetically modified foods.
 People don’t read food articles and they don’t read labels.
 I don’t think anything’s going to stop this.
 I don’t see how, unless the effects of these vegetables are such that they make people sick.
 They’re going to have to poison some people before people pay attention.
 Oh, dear, I wish I weren’t so pessimistic. —Marion Cunningham, chef, and author of a number of

 cookbooks, including The Breakfast Book, The Supper Book, Cooking with